1234zou/MOKIT/README.md

 export GMS=$HOME/software/gamess/rungms
 ```

 Remember to modify the `GMS` path to suit your local environment.
 Attention: the `PYTHONPATH` has changed since MOKIT-v1.2.5rc2.

-Note that you need to run `source ~/.bashrc` or exit the terminal as well as re-login, in order to activate newly written environment variables.
+Note that you need to exit the terminal and re-login, in order to activate newly written environment variables.

 Quick Start
 -----------